JSteilberg/Avarus/README.md

 Naturally, all these instructions begin with _cloning the repository_. `git clone https://github.com/JSteilberg/Avarus.git`.
 ### GNU/Linux
 1. Run `sudo apt-get install libsfml-dev libbox2d-dev`
+2. Unfortunately the libsfml-dev library may not be new enough for Avarus.
+Run `apt show libsfml-dev`, and if the version is less than 2.5 then you have to install by hand.
+To do so, follow the instructions on https://www.sfml-dev.org/tutorials/2.5/start-linux.php (option 3 most likely).
-2. Install Lua JIT (or just Lua, but JIT should be better) http://luajit.org/install.html.
+3. Install Lua JIT (or just Lua, but JIT should be better) http://luajit.org/install.html.
 Move the headers into `./lua_jit/`, and if necessary move the lib file (`libluajit.a`) into `./lib`.
-3. Enter the repo, run `make`, and then run `./Avarus.out`
+4. Enter the repo, run `make`, and then run `./Avarus.out`

 ### Windows
 Should be possible<sup>[citation needed]</sup>, I did it around February 2019.